-To observe the completion of ReSPECT forms may involve attending post-take ward rounds.
+Observing the completion of ReSPECT forms may involve attending post-take ward rounds, other ward rounds or other discussions between clinicians and their patients/family member(s).
 Field notes will be typed up and expanded by the researcher soon after each observation session.
 An identifying number will be used for referring to clinicians in hand written and typed field notes.
 The identities of patients will not be recorded in the field notes.
 A hard copy list of the names of clinicians and their IDs when not being used will be kept in the locked cabinet at the hospital until the project is complete and will then be destroyed.